cmaqr/CXS/README.md

 - Implement OTA (Over-the-Air) updates for firmware.
 - Enhance security with SSL/TLS for MQTT.
 - Add a web interface for configuration.

-## License 📜
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments 🙌
 - Libraries used in the project: [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266), [PubSubClient](https://github.com/knolleary/pubsubclient).